hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 <img src="../img/bam_to_bigwig.png" width=500>

-*Image aquired from [deepTools documentation](http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html?highlight=bigwig) pages*
+*Image acquired from [deepTools documentation](http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html?highlight=bigwig) pages*

 Start an interactive session with 6 cores. *If you are already logged on to a compute node you will want to exit and start a new session*.